Fujifilm X100 vs Sony RX1

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm FinePix X100 and the Sony Cyber-shot DSC-RX1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X100 and the Sony RX1 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1 is notably smaller (22 percent) than the Fujifilm X100.
 However, the RX1 is markedly heavier (8 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the RX1 are weather-sealed.

 Concerning battery life, the X100 gets 300 shots out of its NP-95 battery, while the RX1 can take 270 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1 can be charged via the USB port, which can be very convenient when travelling.